Notes from a few of our happy campers.

 If you are looking for a running camp, trail or ultra, you will not find a better one.
 Very well organized and run and the instructors.
-Lisa, Jay and Marshall are the best!!
+Lisa and Jay are the best!!

-I've attended two of Lisa's training camps.
-The first, in March '05, was to prepare for the Marathon des Sables the following month.
-MdS was my first ultra, and I had no idea what to expect.
+I’ve attended two of Lisa’s training camps.
+The first was to prepare for the Marathon des Sables the following month.
+MDS was my first ultra, and I had no idea what to expect.
 That camp was very effective in preparing me mentally.
-It aligned my training with the conditions I'd be finding in the desert and the subtleties of running there.
+It aligned my training with the conditions I’d be finding in the desert and the subtleties of running there.
 And every bit as important, my training mates were going to Morocco, too.

 And once again, this group of “Lisa’s kids” bonded quickly and became each other’s best fans.
 How great it was during moments of race fatigue to see each other on the trail and get that rejuvenating kick that friends give you.

-With two amazing mentors guiding us--Marshall Ulrich as well as Lisa coached us at this "GTR" Camp--training just doesn't get much better!
+With two amazing mentors guiding us–Marshall Ulrich as well as Lisa coached us at this Teton Camp–training just doesn’t get much better!
 Save your pennies and go to camp, folks!